Regulatory Model Numbers

 The device is in Zero Touch Provisioning mode

-downloaded from a remote system or Zero Touch
+is downloaded from a remote system or Zero Touch Provisioning is cancelled.

-Touch Provisioning, log in as an admin and
+To cancel Zero Touch Provisioning, login as admin and type

 localhost login: